 The Strong Start Initiative, announced in February 2012, aims to reduce the risk of significant complications and long-term health problems for expectant women and infants.
 This initiative is a joint effort between the Centers for Medicare & Medicaid Services, the Health Resources and Services Administration, the Administration on Children and Families, and nongovernmental groups devoted to the health of mothers and newborns.

-Read the fact sheet on the Strong Start Initiative.
+Read the toolkit on the Strong Start Initiative.

 The MCHB of the Health Resources and Services Administration publishes Child Health USA, an annual report detailing the health status of America's children.

 ACNM is the professional association representing nurse-midwives and certified midwives.
 The ACNM site provides research and professional resources, advocacy efforts, and continuing education programs.

 Making Obstetrics and Maternity Safer (MOMS) Maternity Care: By the Numbers (PDF - 105 KB) provides a detailed overview of maternal and infant health statistics, showing disparities in health behaviors, health care, and areas for improvement.

 Health and Medicine Division (HMD) of the National Academies of Sciences, Engineering, and Medicine